Toy Story 4: Release

-Toy Story 4 premiered on June 11, 2019, at the El Capitan Theatre in Los Angeles.
-The film was originally scheduled for general release on June 16, 2017, but it was pushed back by two release dates, first to June 15, 2018, and later to June 21, 2019.
-Toy Story 4 was the first Pixar film without a theatrical short since Toy Story (1995), and was also released in IMAX.
+The film was initially scheduled for release on June 16, 2017, but was postponed to June 15, 2018, and finally to June 21, 2019.
+Toy Story 4 premiered on June 11, 2019, at the El Capitan Theatre in Hollywood, Los Angeles.
+The film was also released in IMAX.

+Toy Story 4 is the first Pixar film since their first film, the first Toy Story (1995), to play worldwide without a short and the third overall to play without one at some point during its theatrical run after Toy Story and Coco (2017).
+Toy Story 4 producers Mark Nielsen and Jonas Rivera explained that the people at the studio were needed to work on their feature films at the time which did not allow for the resources to make their usual short films, and they also cited the studio's focus on making shorts in the form of the SparkShorts moving forward.
+The release of Toy Story 4 without a short began a new trend for Pixar in which new theatrical shorts were only occasionally released before their new films.

-Walt Disney Studios Home Entertainment released Toy Story 4 for digital download on October 1, 2019, and on DVD, Blu-ray, and Ultra HD Blu-ray on October 8.
+Walt Disney Studios Home Entertainment released Toy Story 4 for digital download on October 1, 2019, and on Ultra HD Blu-ray, Blu-ray, and DVD on October 8.
 Physical copies contain behind-the-scenes featurettes and deleted scenes.
 The film made a revenue of $56.3 million from home video sales with 2.8 million units sold, making it the fifth best-selling film of 2019.

 Reception

 Box office

-Toy Story 4 grossed $434 million in the United States and Canada, and $639.4 million in other territories, for a worldwide total of $1.073 billion.
+Toy Story 4 grossed $434 million in the United States and Canada, and $639.8 million in other territories, for a worldwide total of $1.074 billion.
 It was the eighth-highest-grossing film of 2019.
-The film had a worldwide opening of $244.5 million, the third biggest for an animated film.
+The film had a worldwide opening of $244.5 million, the biggest for an animated film at the time.
 It crossed the billion dollar mark on August 13, 2019, becoming the 43rd film as well as the fourth Pixar film to ever do so.
 It was also the fifth film released by Disney in 2019, and sixth overall, to cross the milestone, both records for a single year.
 Deadline Hollywood calculated the film's net profit as $368 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it sixth on their list of 2019's "Most Valuable Blockbusters".